“If you always do what you’ve always done, you’ll always get what you’ve always got.”Henry Ford et al.

 Does your content date back a few years, need pruning, or a good clearout and rebuild?
 Being up-to-date and accurate reflects credibility.
 Steady streams of fresh and appealing content promote loyalty and interest from new clients.
 Google also scores relevant and fresh content to place higher in search results.

-Jerry worked with Microsoft and mentions that several years ago it was estimated that the Microsoft.com website had about 10 million pages and that some 3 million of them had never been visited.
+Gerry worked with Microsoft and mentions that several years ago it was estimated that the Microsoft.com website had about 10 million pages and that some 3 million of them had never been visited.
 That means that there were almost as many webpages that nobody had ever visited as there were people in Ireland.
-(Jerry McGovern http://gerrymcgovern.com )
+(Gerry McGovern http://gerrymcgovern.com )

 Microsoft did some serious rethinking of content to get back on track.
 They removed clearly irrelevant pages, took out very minor ones and focused on the top tasks that users were trying to achieve.